-The SIG has delegated the delivery and management of SIRAP2 to the PST which has been resourced with personnel specifically tasked to manage project implementation.
-As such, the PST carries much of the institutional capacity required by the SIG to implement the project and to monitor the works for compliance.
-The PST has been resourced with an experienced National Safeguards Specialist who is responsible for monitoring for compliance with the ESMP, World Bank policies and Solomon Island legislation.
-The PST will also recruit an additional National Environmental and Social Specialist (NES) based in Temotu Province.
+SIG has delegated the delivery and management of SIRAP2 to the PST, which has been resourced by personnel specifically tasked to manage project implementation.
+As such, the PST carries much of the institutional capacity required by the SIG to implement the project and to monitor the work for compliance.
+The PST has been resourced with an experienced National Safeguards Specialist who is responsible for monitoring compliance with the ESMP, World Bank policies, and Solomon Island legislation.
+The PST will also recruit an additional National Environmental and Social Specialist (NES)

+based in Temotu Province.
 The SIRAP2 PST is also able to recruit an additional CLO for the Temotu Province if needed.

-For any additional support in areas of expertise that may be required by PST, the SIRAP2 International Safeguards Specialist is tasked with either providing that support directly or assisting with any procurement of additional expertise or capacity that may be required.
+For any additional support in areas of expertise that PST may require, the SIRAP2 International Safeguards Specialist is tasked with either providing that support directly or assisting with any procurement of additional expertise or capacity that may be required.